Tigra-Astronomy/TA.HorizonDataInterchange/ReadMe.md

 ### What is this repository for? ###

-* A quick and simple command line utility for moving horizon data between various astronomical software and file formats.
+* Horizon data.
+Interchange.
+A quick and simple command line utility for moving horizon data between various astronomical software and file formats.
-* Current version is: 0.0 pre-release; API not frozen, expect breaking changes.
+* Current version is: 0.0 pre-release; API not frozen, expect breaking changes, anything goes.

 ### Usage Example ###
     horizon.exe -source Astroplanner -SourceFile ExportedHorizon.csv -destination ACP